 Beach City Double / Century / Metric

 The Beach City ride’s start/finish is at the Hotel Irvine in the great City of Irvine.
-All routes are new for this year, while certain sections remain from the origin routes the overall courses are completely different and have been tested by your peers for your enjoyment.
+All routes are new for this year, while certain sections remain from the original routes the overall courses are completely different and have been tested by your peers for your enjoyment.
 The route goes through canyons, by the 1984 Olympic course, to the beautiful vista points along the Orange County beaches, and to the Queen Mary in Long Beach.
 So come out to enjoy a fun day on your bike riding and supporting FINDcures.

 The routes include a variety of the below cities and highlights, except for the Double and it includes all of them: